numbbo/coco/docs/coco-doc/source/index.rst

 Why COCO_?
 ----------

-Appart from diminishing the burden (time) and the pitfalls (as well as bugs and omissions) of repetitive coding task by many experimenters, our aim is to provide a *conceptual guideline for better benchmarking*.
-Our guideline has a few defining features.
+Appart from diminishing the burden (time) and the pitfalls (and bugs and omissions) of the repetitive coding task by many experimenters, our aim is to provide a *conceptual guideline for better benchmarking*.
+Our guideline has the following defining features.

   #.
 Benchmark functions are designed to be comprehensible, to allow a meaningful
      interpretation of performance results.